Controls

 Repeat

 This control works very similar to a Panel, however duplicates of the Repeat, including all controls inside, can be made by clicking the green plus sign at the top right of the control.
 If there are multiple panels, clicking the minus sign removes a panel and its contents.
 If any users or roles are specified, any other user is excluded from viewing the Repeat.
+Existing user and group names in the system will be suggested as you type.

 This control has the following properties: